Ed-Chris/Decoding-Dermatology-diseases-through-Machine-Learning/README.md

 - Incorporate larger and more diverse datasets.
 - Explore advanced algorithms like deep learning.
 - Implement real-time diagnostic tools for clinical use.

-## How to Run the Project
-1. Clone the Repository:
-git clone <repository_url>

-2. Navigate to the Project Directory: cd <project_directory>

-3. Install the Required Libraries: pip install -r requirements.txt

-4. Run the Python Script:
-python main.py

 ## Contributors
 Yedu Krishnan